geophysics-ubonn/titatest/Readme.md

 CRTomo is a finite-element forward (CRMod) and inversion (CRTomo) code for complex electrical impedance data, written in Fortran.
-The code was originally developed by Prof. A. Kemna (kemna@geo.uni-bonn.de), and has been extended in various scientific projects.
+The code was originally developed by Prof. A. Kemna (kemna@geo.uni-bonn.de), and has been extended in various scientific projects (see **AUTHORS** file for a complete list of contributors -- the git history does not reflect the true contribution history!).
 Please refer to the section **scope** to assess whether you want to use the code or not.
 The code is distributed under the **MIT** open-source licence (see section below).

 Main features: